gist-rs/book/src/ml/llama.md

 - [🐍 BLOOM-LoRA](https://github.com/linhduongtuan/BLOOM-LORA): Low-Rank LLaMA Instruct-Tuning.
 - [🐍 RWKV-LM](https://github.com/BlinkDL/RWKV-LM): [🤗](https://huggingface.co/spaces/BlinkDL/Raven-RWKV-7B) RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [🦀 smolrsrwkv](https://github.com/KerfuffleV2/smolrsrwkv): A very basic example of the RWKV approach to language models written in Rust by someone that knows basically nothing about math or neural networks.
+- [🐍 gpt4all-lora](https://github.com/nomic-ai/gpt4all): A chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.

 ## Alternatives